HL7/davinci-vbpr/input/pagecontent/index.md

 - **Category 2**: Fee-for-Service with Links to Quality and Value: foundational payments for infrastructure and operations, pay for reporting, or shared savings.

-- **Category 3**: APMs build on fee-for-service architecture: This level includes payment models that focus on upside risk only or that episode-based payment for procedures and comprehensive payments with upside and downside risk.
+- **Category 3**: APMs built on fee-for-service architecture: This level includes payment models that focus on upside risk only or episode-based payment for procedures and comprehensive payments with upside and downside risk.
 This category also included risk-based payments NOT linked to quality.

 - **Category 4**: Population-based Payment: This level includes payment models where providers receive a fixed payment for a specific population, such as a patient panel, and are responsible for delivering all necessary care within that population.
 This category also includes global budgets or full/percent of premium payment and integrated finance and delivery system.
 This category also includes capitated payments not linked to quality.